Voltage Rating and Temperature Rating

 Conductor Temperature Rating

 All Thermoplastic and Thermoset materials used to make cables will slowly age and deteriorate over time; the rate of deterioration will accelerate as the temperature increases (Arrhenius Law).
-It is, therefore, usual to state a temperature at which the material will continue to operate normally and give an acceptable life; for electric cables, this is known as the “continuous conductor operating temperature” rating.
+It is therefore usual to state a temperature at which the material will continue to operate normally and give an acceptable life; for electric cables, this is known as the “continuous conductor operating temperature” rating.

 The continuous conductor operating temperature for the popular insulation materials used by Tratos are: